 Patient Safety Video Contest

-Watch the videos submitted for this year's patient safety video contest, including the winning entries.
+Watch the videos submitted for the 2016 patient safety video contest, including the winning entries.

 Past Patient Safety Summit Presentations